Skip to main content

 Function

-Calcium-binding protein that interacts with newly synthesized glycoproteins in the endoplasmic reticulum.
+Calcium-binding protein that interacts with newly synthesized monoglucosylated glycoproteins in the endoplasmic reticulum.
 It may act in assisting protein assembly and/or in the retention within the ER of unassembled protein subunits.
 It seems to play a major role in the quality control apparatus of the ER by the retention of incorrectly folded proteins.
 Associated with partial T-cell antigen receptor complexes that escape the ER of immature thymocytes, it may function as a signaling complex regulating thymocyte maturation.
 Additionally it may play a role in receptor-mediated endocytosis at the synapse.

 Post-translational modifications

-Phosphorylated at Ser-564 by MAPK3/ERK1. phosphorylation by MAPK3/ERK1 increases its association with ribosomes (By similarity).
+Phosphorylated at Ser-564 by MAPK3/ERK1.
+Phosphorylation by MAPK3/ERK1 increases its association with ribosomes (By similarity).

 Palmitoylation by DHHC6 leads to the preferential localization to the perinuclear rough ER.
 It mediates the association of calnexin with the ribosome-translocon complex (RTC) which is required for efficient folding of glycosylated proteins.